How to Paint Wooden Garage Doors

 Keep things classic with understated colours like Smudge and Cream Dream or make a statement with bold shades like Steel Teal.

-In this guide, our brand ambassador Craig Phillips uses three different methods to paint wooden garage doors and frames:
+In this guide, we use three different methods to paint wooden garage doors and frames:

-Whatever method you choose, Craig covers everything you need to know about how to prep and paint wooden garage doors and achieve a flawless finish – all outlined below…
+Whatever method you choose, we cover everything you need to know about how to prep and paint wooden garage doors and achieve a flawless finish – all outlined below…

 What you’ll need